 Middle born daughter:- Life has changed significantly for her in the last year.
 During the first lockdown she made a life changing decision and started an MA in Clinical Psychology.
 She worked unbelievably hard all through lockdown and finally handed her dissertation in last week.
 She’s still awaiting results, but has already got a job in a leading London NHS hospital working on a Dementia project (which is very good for me).
 She came home yesterday beaming because she’d finally been into the freezer to hold and inspect some of the brains.
 Yes, weird I know, but she’s loving it.

-This was us celebrating the day she finished it all:-
+This was us celebrating the day she finished it all and look how happy I am that my espresso martini is as big as my head:-

 Last born son:- He’s in his last year of uni and loving getting back to some semblance of normality after his lockdown 2nd year experience.
 He sounds happy and even mentions the word “library” from time to time when we chat which makes me happy!